ffund/run-my-experiment-on-geni-blog/2017-11-13-the-spanning-tree-protocol.md

 #### Exercise 1.
 Broadcast storm

 Why does a broadcast storm occur specifically when there is a loop in the network?
-Why does the loop in the network "amplify" the broadcast traffic, so that even when only a few broadcast packets are sent, the load on the network is very high?
+Even though a small number of broadcast packets are sent, the load in the network is high - why?

-Why does this occur specifically with broadcast packets, and not unicast?
+Why does this occur specifically with broadcast frame?
+Why does this not occur when you send a unicast frame to a host that is in the network?

 #### Exercise 2.
 Set up bridges to use spanning tree algorithm

 In this question, you will show how the bridges in the loop form a spanning tree.

 You will need screenshots of the final output of `brctl showstp br0` from each bridge (after the spanning tree is complete).
 These screenshots should show the terminal prompt (important - it must show which bridge the output is from!), the command, and the complete output.
+Open all four screenshots in your preferred image annotation program.
+You will progressively add annotations as you work on this exercise.

 You will also need the BPDUs collected on each network segment (open these in Wireshark).

 ##### Elect the root bridge